 She worked with different renowned choreographers such as Jonathan Watkins with the pieces “Osmosis” in the spring of 2019 and “Pull, Push and all in between” in the summer of 2017.
 Kinsun Chan with the piece “The Grid” in 2018 fall season, and Raymond Chai with the piece “Architecture of Wu” in 2017 Fall Season.

-Joyce has also got the experience of teaching ballet in different educational sectors including children and vocational level.
-She is also the registered teacher of Royal Academy of Dance (RAD) and of the Progressing Ballet Technique.
+Joyce joined EnP on September 2019 with an experience of teaching ballet in different educational sectors including children and vocational levels.
+She is also a registered teacher of Royal Academy of Dance (RAD) and of the Progressing Ballet Technique.
 Furthermore, she is a Certified American Ballet Theatre Teacher after having successfully completed the ABT Teacher's Course in Pre-Primary through Level 3 in New York City.